faaatemaaa/faaatemaaa.github.io/index.md

 ## Introduction

-** Greetings to all.
+**Greetings to all.
 My name is Fatema Ahmed Alsalhadi and I am currently a student at Arizona State University, where I am pursuing a degree in Robotics Engineering.
 I have always possessed a strong passion for innovation, technology, and robotics.
 Furthermore, I got awarded the title of ambassador of innovation and ambassador of sustainability.
 In addition, I am proud to have been the first Emirati female to join the St. Andrews Summer program.
 Throughout my academic journey, I have undertaken several projects that have revolved around robotics and technology.
-These projects include **
+These projects include**
-_Italic Text_

 ## Projects Brief